prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 {% highlight js %}

-pbjs.aliasBidder('appnexusAst', 'newAlias');
+pbjs.aliasBidder('appnexus', 'newAlias');

 {% endhighlight %}

-Defining an alias can help avoid user confusion since it's possible to send parameters to the same adapter but in different contexts (e.g, The publisher uses `"appnexusAst"` for demand and also uses `"newAlias"` which is an SSP partner that uses the `"appnexusAst"` adapter to serve their own unique demand).
+Defining an alias can help avoid user confusion since it's possible to send parameters to the same adapter but in different contexts (e.g, The publisher uses `"appnexus"` for demand and also uses `"newAlias"` which is an SSP partner that uses the `"appnexus"` adapter to serve their own unique demand).

 It's not technically necessary to define an alias, since each copy of an adapter with the same name gets a different ID in the internal bidder registry so Prebid.js can still tell them apart.